marnezos/ContactsApi/Readme.md

 # Contacts Api

-## A sample project for testing out interchangable dal
+## A sample C# Web API project for testing out interchangeable dal

 > Experiment for an API that may use a SQL as well as a NoSQL backend.